akrherz/iem/docs/datasets/climodat.md

 1. Where does the non-radiation data come from?

     This information is primarily driven by the realtime processing of NWS COOP observations done by the IEM.
 For data older than the past handful of years, it is taken from the NCEI databases and now the ACIS web services.
 Some manual work is done to meld the differences in site identifiers used between the various online resources.

+1. How do I know which variables have been estimated and which are observations?

+    The download interface for this dataset provides an option to include a flag for which observations have estimated temperatures or precipitation.
+Presently, a general flag is provided for both high and low temperature and no flag is provided for the snowfall and snow depth information.